HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 ## Analysis

 When there are categorical inputs or outputs, they need to be vectorized in one-hot encoding for the training process.
-Please fill in featuresBeingCategorical and outputsBeingCategorical accordingly in **configuration.json** and call the *vectorize* method.
+Please fill in featuresBeingCategorical and outputsBeingCategorical accordingly in **configuration.json** and call the *vectorize* method:

 ```
 private val vectorization = CsvDatasetLoader.vectorize(this.datasetFilename, this.configuration.featuresBeingCategorical.map { value -> value.toBoolean() }, this.configuration.outputsBeingCategorical.map { value -> value.toBoolean() })